vikshitchauhan/virtualcare360/README.md

 <h2>📌 Overview</h2>

-The Hospital Management System is designed to streamline hospital operations by providing secure access to medical records, appointments, medicines, and more.
-It includes separate login portals for Admins, Staff (Doctors, Nurses, Accountants, etc.), and Patients, ensuring efficient management of hospital resources and patient care.
+Virtual Care is a cloud-based healthcare platform built to optimize hospital operations and enhance patient care.
+It offers secure, role-based access for administrators, medical staff, and patients, enabling seamless management of appointments, medical records, prescriptions, billing, and other critical workflows.
+Designed to improve efficiency and accessibility, Virtual Care brings together all aspects of hospital management into a unified digital system.
 <br> <br>

 <h1 align="center">🛠 Features</h2>